 Mexican Festivals; are they for you?

 Mexico is an outstandingly diverse country with lots of festivals.
 Many feel that they are just a time to have a party, while some feel that the festivals are a great opportunity to learn more about the people and their history and still others are scared to be in attendance during these festivals, simply because of the unknown.
-There are literally 1000s of festivals celebrated by different towns, all over different states in Mexico.
+There are literally 1000s of Mexican festivals celebrated by different towns, all over different states.

 Here are a few of the most popular Mexican festivals so you are able to make up your own mind:

 Mexico’s Independence Day is celebrated on the 16th of September.
 This was the day in 1810 when Father Miguel Hidalgo urged Mexicans to rise up against the Spanish-born ruling class.
 Mexico celebrates its independence with parades, music and fireworks.
 Brass bands frequently fill the streets and governors re-enact “El Grito,” the famous cry for freedom.
 People set towers of braided willow and palm stalks on fire to light the night, as well as firecrackers and sparklers.
 Of course, the celebration wouldn’t be complete without a spread of great food.

 Celebrating the patron saint of Mexico on the 9th or 12th of December.
 This is a popular catholic festivity that celebrates when a man encountered the Virgin Mary.
 The Virgin of Guadalupe is the patron saint of Mexico.
 She is depicted with brown skin, an angel and moon at her feet and rays of sunlight that encircle her.
 According to tradition, the Virgin Mary appeared to an man named Juan Diego on Dec.
 9, 1531.
 The Virgin asked that a shrine be built in her name where she appeared, on Tepeyac Hill.
 Juan Diego told the bishop about the apparition, but he didn’t believe him and demanded a sign before he would approve construction of such a shrine.